Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 - The price of gold averaged $41.10 per troy ounce.

-3. History Facts From the USA and World
+3. History Facts and Events From the USA and World

 - On January 1, President-elect Richard Nixon nominated Henry Cabot Lodge—the former American ambassador to South Vietnam—to be the senior U.S. negotiator at the Paris peace talks.